luoming3/light_mappo/README.md

 ```
 ### 3d environment

-For isaac sim environment, the following code should be used.
+For isaac sim environment, the following command should be used.

 ```sh
 cd path_to_isaac_sim_workspace_folder